Bryce Gibbs (Australian rules footballer): AFL career

-Gibbs was named in Carlton's leadership group for the 2007 AFL season without having played a single AFL match, which is the first time in history this has happened.
+Gibbs was named in Carlton's leadership group for Carlton's 2007 season without having played a single AFL match, which is the first time in history this has happened.

 He made his debut in round one against Richmond and kicked a goal with his first kick while becoming the 1100th player to play for Carlton.
-17 disposals at 100 percent efficiency and a great shut-down role on Brownlow Medallist Jason Akermanis in round 10 earned Gibbs his nomination for the NAB Rising Star award.
+Seventeen disposals at 100 percent efficiency and a great shutdown role on Brownlow Medallist Jason Akermanis in round 10 earned Gibbs his nomination for the NAB Rising Star award.

 Gibbs played every game of the 2007 season and kicked five goals.
-Most of his development and experience has been in the backline where he has played as a half back flanker.
+Most of his development and experience was in the backline, where he has played as a half-back flanker.

 In 2008, new coach Brett Ratten reduced the size of the leadership group, and Gibbs was excluded from the new group.
 Gibbs played games as both an attacking midfielder and as a tagger throughout the season, playing very well in both roles.
 As a tagger, he convincingly beat several top-class opponents, including Chad Cornes (nine disposals), Heath Shaw (six disposals) and Adam Goodes, whom he held to seven disposals while collecting 26 of his own.
 In the midfield, he showed strong team ethic, very accurate disposal by foot, strong tackling, and very good football smarts and awareness.
 He collected seven Brownlow votes during the season and finished 5th in the club best and fairest.

 In 2009, Gibbs began playing mainly as an attacking midfielder, and much less as a tagger.
 He finished the season with a total of 615 disposals (averaging 26.7) which was ranked ninth in the league, and polled 15 votes in the Brownlow Medal to finish equal ninth, and finished third in the club best and fairest.